FITSTIC/pattern-observer-news-asangiorgi3/README.md

 # pattern-observer-event-news
-Pattern observer example using C# events.
+Pattern observer example using C# events and delegates.